Kitchen Witchery: Seven Fruits to Use in Your Magical Practice

 Love, fertility, romance, romance, luck, success.

 Cutting an apple in half across the centre reveals a five-pointed star, and this fruit is linked to the autumn equinox and Samhain.
 Apples are symbols of abundance and are commonly used in love magic, healing and spirit workings.
 This fruit is also linked to knowledge, clarity and the element of Water.
 It is ruled by Venus and possesses feminine energy.
 Apples are a versatile fruit and they are available in many varieties.
-They can be eaten raw or used in sweet dishes (i.e. apple pie or apple crumble), savoury dishes, soups, salads or added as complements to cheese boards.
+They can be eaten raw or used in sweet dishes (i.e., apple pie or apple crumble), savoury dishes, soups, salads or added as complements to cheese boards.

 These long, yellow fruits have a masculine energy due to their phallic likeness.
 In magic, they are associated with prosperity, spirituality and the life cycle.
 They are ruled by the planet Mars and linked to the element of Air.
-Bananas are most commonly eaten raw but can be cooked in a variety of dishes.
+Bananas are most commonly eaten raw, but they can be cooked in a variety of dishes.
 Popular ways to consume this fruit include serving it as a dessert with ice cream or hot custard.
 They are a great addition to smoothies because they provide both a thick creamy texture and added flavour.
 You can also bake bananas into muffins, cakes and breads.
 Or you can serve them hot, cooked with sugar, spices and sometimes rum.